 The solar resource calculations, shown in Table 2.3, are not intended to demonstrate the amount of solar likely to develop within the City, but reflect the estimated total potential electricity that could be generated using existing technology and assumptions about the efficiency of conversion.
 The conversion efficiency of 10 percent is based on benchmarking analyses for converting the Solar Suitability Map data to actual production, and solar industry standards used for site-level solar assessment.
 Data suggest that Bloomington's gross rooftop generation potential is about 43 percent of the City's total electric energy consumption.
-However, the estimated potential does not consider ownership, financial barriers, or buildingspecific structural limitations, all of which could present barriers to using solar resources.
+However, the estimated potential does not consider ownership, financial barriers, or building-specific structural limitations, all of which could present barriers to using solar resources.
 Further, the ability to use solar power on any site can be impeded by obstacles on an adjacent site that are under separate control.

 Table 2.3: City of Bloomington Gross Solar Rooftop Potential

-Gross Total Potential Rooftop Generation Rooftop Capacity Top 10 Rooftop (MWh/yr) Potential (MWh/yr) (MW/yr) Potential (MWh/yr) 4,556,580 581,327 447 42,934
+Gross Total Potential (MWh/yr) Top 10 Rooftop Potential (MWh/yr) 4,556,580 581,327 447 42,934